 - d.
-At the Administration: (see Appendix H) - i.
+At the Administration: (see Appendix H) Current Covid regulations will apply - i.
 Administer the chalice. - e.
-After the Administration: Deacon/Server - i.
+After the Administration: Deacon/Server Current Covid regulations will apply - i.
 Bring all vessels to the credence table. - ii.
-Perform ablutions at the credence table, with the Server. - (1) Consume any remaining wine or bread; - (2) Cleanse the paten, pour the water into the chalice, and wipe the paten with the Purificator: - (3) Consume the water poured into the chalice; - (4) Wipe all vessels with the purificator and place the purificator in the bowl of the Chalice; - (5) Fold the corporal and place in the burse - (6) Place the veil and burse over the cleansed vessels;
+Perform ablutions at the credence table, with the Server. - (1) Consume any remaining wine or bread; - (2) Cleanse the paten, pour the water into the chalice, and wipe the paten with the Purificator; - (3) Consume the water poured into the chalice; - (4) Wipe all vessels with the purificator and place the purificator in the bowl of the Chalice; - (5) Fold the corporal and place in the burse - (6) Place the veil and burse over the cleansed vessels f.

-f.
 At the Dismissal: Deacon